Adrian-Benavente/grill/README.md

 ## Documentation

 Coming soon...
-In the meantime, you can take a look to the demo *index.html* file.
+In the meantime, you can take a look at the demo *index.html* file.
 Drag & drop it in your favorite browser.